williamsbdev/williamsbdev.github.io/_posts/2015-04-04-Ember-CLI-test-support.md

 If you desire to only have content from your addon accessible in testing, you can put all the content into the `test-support/` directory.
-When the addon is included into the main app, it will get put into the `tests/` directory of the including app and not included when doing a build other than test.
+When the addon is included into the main app, it will get merged into the `tests/` directory of the including app and not included when doing a build other than test.

 [Brian Cardarella]: https://github.com/bcardarella